2003–04 Liverpool F.C. season

 The 2003–04 season was Liverpool's 112th season in existence and their 42nd consecutive year in the top-flight.
-This article covers the period from 1 July 2003 to 30 May 2004.
+The season covers the period from 1 July 2003 to 30 June 2004.
 Liverpool finished the FA Premier League season in fourth place.

 Season summary

 Liverpool finished the season in fourth position in the Premier League in what was to be Gérard Houllier's last in charge of Liverpool.
 He was replaced by Rafael Benítez at the end of the season after six years in charge.